 So Where Does It Start?

 I love living in 2018 because perhaps this direction even just 10 years ago means I have to go back to school.
 But this isn’t true today.
 The resources available for online education mean you can learn anything and build a portfolio with time and an internet connection, as long as other parts of your life are stable.
 I’m starting a common 100 days of code challenge.

 So Are You Saying Goodbye To WordPress?

 No. If you go to the new part of my site about this effort, you’ll see a stark lack of blockchain and an overwhelming amount of basic WordPress.
 The thing about business strategy is that the niche almost always trumps the first-mover advantage (see: the entire history of Caldera Forms).
 Blockchain is old technology at this point.
-The reason you think it’s new is because the market is just figuring out how to commercialize this technology.
+The reason you think it’s new is because the market is just figuring this technology.